 What Does the Future Hold?

-It goes without a doubt that the future of the payment card industry belongs to biometric cards.
+The future of the payment card industry belongs to biometric cards.
 Visa is rolling out payment cards with the help of Bank of Cyprus and Mountain America Credit Union.
-These cards will include on-card biometric sensor for contactless payment.
-The card will be used for testing fingerprints recognition to authenticate a cardholder’s identity during the transaction.
+These cards will include on-card biometric sensor for contactless payment, and be used for testing fingerprints recognition to authenticate a cardholder’s identity during the transaction.

 This pilot program, named the Visa Ready for Biometrics, is being carried out to meet the growing demand of biometric technology for transactions.
 Similar to fingerprints, facial recognition systems are also being tested where a user’s credit card details will be linked with their facial profile and transactions will be authenticated by simply presenting your face.

 As we look into the future, biometric technology is improving and developing constantly in terms of speed and accuracy.
 It is helping break down potential barriers for users and develop a sense of security around this method of payment authentication.